DHARU100/Easyfund/README.md

-The read me for te project
+The read me for the project
 ------------------------

 Unzip the file in the email , add the folder to the Visual studio workspace.